A Survey on the Evolution of Stream Processing Systems: State Management

-A popular family of transactional data streaming approaches is based on the observation that every stream execution is different but valid if no failures occur.
-Global changes at the application level can therefore be committed at any time.
-Thus, instead of adopting action-level transactional processing, epoch-level approaches divide computation into a series of mini-batches, also known as ``epochs''.
+Instead of adopting state persistence on a per-record granularity processing, epoch-level approaches divide computation into a series of mini-batches, also known as ``epochs''.

 In \autoref{fig:epochcommits} we depict the overall approach, marking input, system states and outputs with a distinct epoch identifier.
-Epochs can be defined through clear breakpoints at the logged input of the stream application.
-Whereas, a system execution can be instrumented to process each epoch and commit the state of the entire task graph after each epoch is processed.
-If a failure or other reconfiguration process happens during the execution of an epoch then the system can roll back to a previously committed epoch and recover its execution consistently.
+Epochs can be defined through markers at the logged input of the streaming application.
+A system execution can be instrumented to process each epoch and commit the state of the entire task graph after each epoch is processed.
+If a failure or other reconfiguration action happens during the execution of an epoch then the system can roll back to a previously committed epoch and recover its execution.
 The term ``exactly-once processing'' in this context relates to each epoch being atomically committed.
 In Section~\ref{sub:fault-tolerance} where we present the different levels of processing semantics in streaming we call this flavor \textit{exactly-once processing on state}.
-The rest of this section focuses on the different known approaches used to commit stream epochs.
+The rest of this section focuses on various approaches used to commit stream epochs.

-\stitle{Strict Two-Phase Epoch Commits.} A common coordinated protocol to commit epochs is a strict two-phase commit where: Phase-1 corresponds to the full processing of an epoch and the Phase-2 ensures capturing the state of the system at the end of the computation.
+\stitle{Strict Two-Phase Epoch Commits.} A common coordinated protocol to commit epochs is a strict two-phase commit where: Phase-1 corresponds to the full processing of an epoch and the Phase-2 ensures persisting the state of the system at the end of the computation.

 This approach was popularized by Apache Spark \cite{zaharia2012discretized} through the use of periodic ``micro-batching'' and it is an effective strategy when batch processing systems are used for unbounded processing.
 The main downside of this approach is the risk of low task utilization due to synchronous execution, since tasks have to wait for all other tasks to finish their current epoch.
 Drizzle~\cite{venkataramandrizzle} mitigates this problem by chaining multiple epochs in a single atomic commit.
 A similar approach was also employed by S-Store~\cite{meehan2015s}, where each database transaction corresponds to an epoch of the input stream that is already stored in the same database.